 “All the patients showed a strikingly similar clinical presentation, with hair loss within 2 weeks of the first FEC cycle and maintained until the end of docetaxel cycles.
 Hair regrowth occurred within 4-6 months but was clearly incomplete.
 It was marked by thinning hairs and absence of fibrosis leaving a characteristic aspect of scalp alopecia predominating over the crown with an androgenetic hair loss pattern, almost always associated with eyebrow and eyelash hair loss.”

 Scientists do not agree on why Taxotere causes permanent alopecia.
-The hypotheses include toxic damage to stem cells, damage to the hair bulb, disturbance of signaling pathways, and endocrine dysfunctions.
-Recent evidence suggests it is not due to a direct androgen action, because there are no changes in androgen levels.
+The scientific hypotheses include potential toxic damage to stem cells, damage to the hair bulb, disturbance of signaling pathways, and endocrine dysfunctions.

 How Common Is Taxotere Permanent Hair Loss?